 Handling consent when sharing user attributes

-According to privacy best practices and privacy standards, sharing user attributes to external parties should be based on clear and active consent (unless there is clear legal background support for information sharing).
+According to privacy best practices and privacy standards, sharing user attributes with external parties should be based on clear and active consent (unless there is clear legal background support for information sharing).
 WSO2 IS shares user attributes with other applications in the form of security tokens such as SAML2 , OpenID Connect IDToken, or JWT and all of this user information sharing is based on consent.
 The following points give a high level description of how this usecase is supported in WSO2 IS.

 For more information and instructions for setting up this use case, see Consent Management with Single-Sign-On.

-Manage consents that belong to third party applications
+Manage consents that belong to third-party applications

-WSO2 IS can be used to manage consents that belong to third party applications and services.
-To do this, third party applications can integrate with WSO2 IS using the consent REST APIs and other admin APIs provided by WSO2 IS.
-Note that generating and handling consent UIs for third party applications can not be supported in WSO2 IS as it is considered the responsibility of the relevant third party application to provide consent management UI facilities for their end users.
+WSO2 IS can be used to manage consents that belong to third-party applications and services.
+To do this, third-party applications can integrate with WSO2 IS using the consent REST APIs and other admin APIs provided by WSO2 IS.
+Note that generating and handling consent UIs for third-party applications can not be supported in WSO2 IS as it is considered the responsibility of the relevant third-party application to provide consent management UI facilities for their end users.

 Support for Kantara consent receipt (draft) specification